re-data/re-data/getting_started/toy_shop_analysis/README.md

 As re_data project is dbt project as well we can connect the same way.
 We for now will use dbt cli so that docs for setup can be find here: https://docs.getdbt.com/reference/profiles.yml

-For postgreSQL we specify this, on our `~/.dbt/profiles.yml` files
+For postgres we specify this, on our `~/.dbt/profiles.yml` files
 ```
 toy_shop_analysis:
   target: dev